 In all instances the nature of the sanction and the rationale for its application will be communicated in writing to the centre.

-If a centre disagrees with the decision the first point of contact is the assigned EQA, then refer to Safety Training Awards’ Enquiries and Appeals Policy.
+If an ATC disagrees with the decision the first point of contact is the assigned EQA then refer to Safety Training Awards’ Enquiries and Appeals Policy.

-Only where we determine that there are exceptional circumstances of extremely serious non-compliance or the persistent failure of the centre to address outstanding actions, and/or the failure of previous sanctions to address the issue, would Safety Training Awards impose, via STA Online, the ultimate sanction of removal of qualification approval in relation to:
+Only where we determine that there are exceptional circumstances of extremely serious non-compliance or the persistent failure of the ATC to address outstanding actions, and/or the failure of previous sanctions to address the issue, would Safety Training Awards impose, via STA Online the ultimate sanction of removal of qualification approval in relation to:

 - A single qualification

 - All qualifications and in turn the centre’s ‘approval’ with Safety Training Awards.